-In Panel defaults ➤ Canvas color menu the default background color for all newly opened view panels can be set.
+In Panel defaults► Canvas color menu the default background color for all newly opened view panels can be set.
 This color may be saved together with the other settings.
-Panel defaults ➤ Statistics box defines default fields in ROOT histogram statistics, Panel defaults ➤ Marker labels specifies the default label layout (see next figures).
+The option Panel defaults► White canvas for saved images toggles if the canvas background colors are suppressed when the viewpanel is saved as image.
+Panel defaults► Marker labels specifies the default label layout, Panel defaults► Statistics box defines default fields in ROOT histogram statistics, (see figures below).